torvalds/linux/Documentation/userspace-api/media/v4l/dev-raw-vbi.rst

 :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
 At least one of the read/write or streaming I/O methods must be supported.
-VBI devices may or may not have a tuner or modulator.
+VBI devices may or may analt have a tuner or modulator.

 Supplemental Functions
 ======================